claudioperez/jardin/README.md

 ---
 title: jardín
-description: Utility for taking the Cartesian product of a JSON schema file.
+description: A C/C++ library and command-line utility for recursively generating variations of JSON structures.
 ...

 <h1><img src="main.svg" alt="" width=75></img>jardín</h1>

-Utility for taking the Cartesian product of a JSON schema file.
+A C/C++ library and command line utility for recursively generating variations of JSON structures.

 -----

+Jardín recursively walks a given JSON structure and generates an array of all possible variations.

     $ jardin --help